younoch/blog95/README.md

 ## Project Overview

 This is the completed source code for blog95.
 This application is built with Vue.js (version 2) & Firebase.
-This video was created for Traversy Media, you can watch the tutorial [here:](https://www.youtube.com/watch?v=ISv22NNL-aE).

 ## Project setup